 Background

-Cancelled elective operations are an indicator of hospital capacity, as operations may be cancelled because of a lack of ward beds, equipment (e.g. anaesthetics), or theatre staff.
+Cancelled elective operations are an indicator of hospital capacity, as operations may be cancelled because of a lack of ward beds, equipment (e.g. anaesthetics), or staff.
+When resources are constrained, people who are admitted to hospital in an emergency are prioritised, so more elective operations are cancelled.

 The cancelled elective operations standard is a pledge in the Handbook to the NHS Constitution which states, “all patients who have operations cancelled, on or after the day of admission (including the day of surgery), for non-clinical reasons to be offered another binding date within 28 days, or the patient’s treatment to be funded at the time and hospital of the patient’s choice”.